Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 *

+## How The Guardian Damaged UK society and business from 2020 to 2024

 #### *I'm claiming against the Guardian because their biased coverage contributed towards a worldwide vaccine panic which caused, health, travel, transport and social problems for many British citizens and businesses, both at home in the UK, or abroad.

-Virus and Vaccine hysteria, caused directly by the Guardian and other UK periodicals, caused widespread problems in the Taipei business community.
-Not only were we ordered to sit at home, but a once thriving Corporate Training business in the centre of Taipei, lost 80% of its business, as students were asked to sit at home, or not come to class.*
+#### *Virus and Vaccine hysteria, caused directly by the Guardian and other UK periodicals, caused widespread problems in the Taipei business community.

+#### Not only were UK citizens abroad ordered to stay home, but a once thriving Corporate Training business in the centre of Taipei, Core Corner of Zhongxiao Fuxing, lost 80% of its business, as students were asked to sit at home, or not come to class.*

+#### Dangerous vaccines were then touted as the only solution to the situation.
+A situation they created themselves.

 The Guardian, as UK citizens over the age of 18, are directly responsible for fact-checking, and reporting unbiasedly.
 This, they did not do, for a period of 2 to 3 years.
 Their coverage made an entire nation sit at home.
 Vaccines were presented as the only viable path out.
 This is a clear case of denial of infrastructure, and premeditated blackmail.
+A problem is created in the form of an imaginary virus.
+The public reacts with fear.
+A solution is presented in the form of untested vaccines, and Draconian lockdowns.

 ## Viruses, Lockdowns, and Vaccine Contracts